 Public API Reference

 The Railway public API is built with GraphQL and is the same API that powers the Railway dashboard.
-You can play around with the API right inside your browser with the GraphiQL playground.
-Continue reading to learn more about the API and see some examples of the API in use.

 To use the API, you will need an API token.
 You can create one by visiting the tokens page in your account settings.
 There are two types of tokens you can create.

 Team in the dropdown in the image above, the token will be tied to that team and will have access to all the team's resources.
 This token cannot be used to access your personal resources on Railway so feel free to share it with your teammates.

 Team, the token will be tied to your Railway account and will have access to all your resources.
 Do not share this token with anyone else.

 Once you have your token, you can pass it within the

 Authorization header of your request.
 You can try the query below in the terminal of your choice.
 It should return your name and email on Railway:

 In order to protect the Railway API from spam and misusage, we have established some basic rate limits.
 The current limit is 1000 requests per hour to the API.
 To help you keep track of your usage, Railway sends a few headers with the response on each request.